Rockets begin league play on the winning side

 Hunter led the way with 20 points.
 Also in double figures were Jude Zeller, the son of R-B coach Abe Zeller, had 17, while Zeke Kearfott finished with 14.

-The Rockets were on the road Tuesday against Bloomington Cornerstone CA. R-B returns to TCC action this Friday with a 7 p.m. contest at Henry.
+The Rockets go on the road Tuesday against Bloomington Cornerstone CA. Start time is 7:30 p.m.